logo.svg

 She first visited Kenya in 2007 and immediately fell in love with the warm and gracious people there.
 Upon finishing school in 2012, she was able to become a missionary for Project 82 Kenya and promptly moved over to Kenya to help set up Neema House Infant Rescue Centre, a transitional home which cares for babies who have been abandoned or are in need of care and protection.
 She is incredibly honored to work amongst an amazing team who puts the best interest of children first, day after day.

 Annie is married to Josh Karuiki.
-She is the legal guardian to two beautiful Kenyan girls and considers Kenya her permanent home and is hopeful to spend many more years there.
+They now have four beautiful children.
+Annie considers Kenya her permanent home and is hopeful to spend many more years there.

 Favorite part of the job: Seeing babies and young children leave Neema House to go back to their biological families whenever possible, and if not--adopted into local Kenyan families.
 Also, seeing children who were at risk of removal from family able to stay in their families as we come alongside of them in support and encouragement.